Pill splitting: Risks

 The Food and Drug Administration (FDA) has called pill splitting "risky".
 At the same time, the FDA approves the manufacture of pills which are intended to be split.

 Splitting pills may result in uneven splitting and creating pieces which will not deliver accurate dosage.
 Pills which are split might not be correctly halved, making the cut pieces unequal in size.
-Some pills are difficult to split.
+Some pills are difficult to split, or prone to crumbling instead of splitting cleanly.
 Some pills (particularly some time release drugs) are unsafe to split, and there could be mistakes in identifying when pills should not be split.

 Lawsuits

 In a California court filing dated April 2001, Trial Lawyers for Public Justice (TLPJ) brought a class-action lawsuit against Kaiser Permanente (Timmis v.
-Kaiser Permanente) on the grounds that "Kaiser's mandatory pill-splitting policy endangers patients' health solely to enhance the HMO's profits" in violation of the California Unfair Competition Law (UCL) and the California Consumer Legal Remedies Act (CLRA).
-In December 2004, the California Court of Appeal affirmed the trial court ruling that Kaiser's policy did not violate UCL or CLRA, noting the suit had failed to present evidence that the policy was unsafe.
+Kaiser Permanente), which required its members to split prescription pills, on the grounds that "Kaiser's mandatory pill-splitting policy endangers patients' health solely to enhance the HMO's profits" in violation of the California Unfair Competition Law (UCL) and the California Consumer Legal Remedies Act (CLRA).
+In December 2004, the California Court of Appeal affirmed the trial court ruling that Kaiser's policy did not violate UCL or CLRA, noting that the suit had failed to present evidence that the policy was unsafe.